desci-labs/codex-interop-demo/README.md

   - Used to sign the data published to Ceramic.
   - It never leaves your computer.

+Note: if the script isn't playing nice, you can copy `.env.example` to `.env` and fill it manually 💡

 Then, perform these steps to create streams for your new model:
 1. Install deps: `npm ci`.